chahineNejm/NLP-CS/README.md

 | Training time per run | ~10 min |
 | Inference time per dev split | ~10 min (60 batches) |

-Training and inference take roughly the same time because LoRA does not affect forward pass cost — each pass still runs through the full frozen base model.
+Training and inference take roughly the same time because LoRA does not affect forward pass cost, each pass still runs through the full frozen base model.
 The adapter only adds a negligible overhead.
 This highlights the efficiency of the method: LoRA fine-tunes less than 1% of the parameters while achieving strong performance.

 ### 3.3 Base model vs. fine-tuned model: qualitative comparison